Nukesor/pueue/FAQ.md

 - You can specify how many parallel tasks you want
 - Easy pausing/resuming of tasks
 - A very pretty printed table with a good overview
-- You don't need to attach to a tmux session or anything similar, if operating on a server and not wanting to have an open session all the time.
+- You don't need to attach to a multiple tmux sessions, just check your tasks' status via pueue.

 Additionally the long term plan is:

-- to add groups (You can specify the amount of parallel tasks per groups)
 - to allow remote connection to servers.
 No need to ssh onto a server, you can manipulate and check the status directly on your local machine.

 A lot of its functionality is convenience.
 Using your shell's tools is possible, but IMO, having something that's specifically designed for this task is more efficient and definitely more convenient.